The Liberal Democrat 2010 general election manifesto by numbers:

 - 4 steps to a fairer Britain

 - 3 photos of Vince Cable

 - 0 mentions of chocolate

-Sarah Teather welcomes people to the launch and then Danny Alexander introduces the manifesto saying, “This manifesto is frank, is detailed and spells out all the difficult financial decisions we will have to make”.
+Sarah Teather welcomes people to the launch and then Danny Alexander introduces the Lib Dem manifesto saying, “This manifesto is frank, is detailed and spells out all the difficult financial decisions we will have to make”.

-It’s when Vince Cable steps up that the photographs really spring to life.
+It’s when Vince Cable steps up that the photographers really spring to life.
 Whilst Sarah and Danny were heard in polite silence, the background to Vince is the steady murmur of cameras clicking as he says, “We take the deficit seriously.
 That’s the elephant in the room … I guess I’m the elephant man.”
 He has a pop at both Labour and the Tories for launching their manifestos as if there wasn’t a deficit to tackle.